mavlink/MAVSDK-docs/en/README.md

 DroneCore welcomes contributions!
 If you want to help or have suggestions/bug reports [please get in touch with the development team](#getting-help).

-The [Contributing](contributing/README.md) section contains everything you need to contribute, including topics about building Dronecore from source code, running our integration and unit tests, and all other aspects of core development.
+The [Contributing](contributing/README.md) section contains everything you need to contribute, including topics about building DroneCore from source code, running our integration and unit tests, and all other aspects of core development.

 ## License